 THE PEACH COBBLER FILLING

 The filling is a combination of your fruit, sugar, a little flour or cornstarch, seasoning, and butter.
 You can use blackberries, blueberries, cherries, boysenberries, and, of course, peaches.
-For peaches, you will need to peel and slice then.
+For peaches, you will need to peel and slice them.

 NOTE ABOUT THE PEACHES: Always check if the peaches are freestone or clingstone.
 You always want freestone if you can find them.
 If you have access to a peach tree or a Farmers’ Market, then this summer recipe is even more budget~friendly.